abhinavthukral28/FurnaceSim/README.md

 Welcome to Furnace Simulator!
+To get started run the following commands:

+node furnace.js

+Now open another shell and run: node thermostat.js

 This is an internet of things project which connects a thermostat to a furnace.

-Start the system by using node to start thermostat.js and furnace.js
+The thermostat acts as a server and connects to the furnace using secure web sockets(wss protocol).
+(Prof. Nel has permitted us to use secure web sockets(wss) in place of https)

+The web client connects to the server using https.
+The certificates used are available in the ssl folder.

-You can then visit the app on localhost:3000.
+You can then visit the app on https://localhost:3000.

-The page will provide the following information;
+The page will provide the following information:

+- If the furnace is on or off
 - Temperature in Ottawa,ON (Outside temperature)
 - The temperature of the building (Current temperature)
 - The set temperature of the thermostat

-The page will also let you modify the set temperature if you are the first or only one connected to the application.
+The page allows only the first connected client to control the temperature.
+All the clients that connect afterwards can only monitor the system.

+The best way to see the functionality is to open 2 browser clients side by side and see the changes synchronize.

 Authors
 - Abhinav Thukral
 - Allan Joshua Luke